MZohaib364/Text2Image-Agent/README.md

 - ✅ Local GPU inference using Hugging Face's `diffusers` pipeline
 - ✅ **gRPC-based** communication with protobuf definitions
-- ✅ REST API wrapper as optional fallback interface
+- ✅ REST API wrapper as optional for postman testing
 - ✅ Images returned as base64 and saved as PNG files
 - ✅ Streamlit frontend with intuitive prompt UI
 - ✅ Concurrent request handling with async processing